kgish/angular-challenge/README.md

 Play around with the color macros and palettes and observe the changes.

-### COIN look-and-feel (optional)
+### Look and feel (optional)

-As an extra optional excercise, use the above information about themes, see if you can re-create the COIN look-and-feel by reading the [COIN House Style Guide](documents/COIN-Huisstijlhandboek.pdf)
+As an extra optional excercise, use the above information about themes, see if you can re-create the COMPANY look-and-feel by reading the COMPANY house stule guide.

 based on the following: